Highway Beautification Act: National Advisory Committee on Outdoor Advertising and Motorist Information, 1979–1981

 During the same time frame that Sen. Stafford was introducing outdoor advertising control legislation, the Federal Highway Administration announced the formation of the National Advisory Committee on Outdoor Advertising and Motorist Information in the Federal Register on July 12, 1979.

 The committee reviewed all information received through the 1979 FHWA public hearings as well as information received into the public docket.
 In addition, during the Committee's deliberations, 144 statements were made by the general public to the docket and 81 reports were filed by the FHWA staff.

 The committee met six times between May 1980, and June 1981.
 The meetings, marked by intense debate and discussion, lasted two days each.
-Two of the six meetings were held by outside Washington, DC, in Atlanta and Chicago.
+Two of the six meetings were held by outside Washington, D.C., in Atlanta and Chicago.

 During the Chicago meeting, the committee toured the Foster & Kleiser plant in Chicago, IL to see first hand the production and construction of billboards.